lguariento/Engineering-the-Future/book/03-Openness – Privacy.md

 J – But really fascinating.

-M – I think I learned so much from India, from that event and I really have to thank Babitha[^fourth] for being a really great role model in an approach that is like self directed group creativity, because I came much more from this school of group facilitation where it’s probably overly facilitated.
+M – I think I learned so much from India, from that event and I really have to thank Babitha<sup><a href="#fn4" id="fnref4">4</a></sup> for being a really great role model in an approach that is like self directed group creativity, because I came much more from this school of group facilitation where it’s probably overly facilitated.
 And I think there’s a time and place.
 There are groups where you need that level of coordination to get somewhere and other groups that have a sense of purpose and agency and more than anything you want to get out of the way!
 And so how do you like help to create that space and get out of the way?
 What’s the role to be supportive?
 Guidance where necessary, unblocking where necessary, but also out of the way for people to be full agents.

 J – Yes, I see that you need to look to the person organising to give some structure to begin with, because structure can be useful as a ‘way in’ and then it’s how do you facilitate people feeling like they have an ownership of what’s happening I guess.